Flooding in Live Oak

 Live Oak’s participation in the NFIP is determined by the City’s work in managing its floodplain in ways that meet or exceed standards set by FEMA.
 When communities go beyond the minimum standards for floodplain management, the NFIP's Community Rating System (CRS) provides discounts off flood insurance premiums for policyholders in that community.

-There are now 1049 communities receiving flood insurance premium discounts based on their implementation of local mitigation, outreach, and educational activities that go well beyond minimum NFIP requirements.
+There are now 1500 communities receiving flood insurance premium discounts based on their implementation of local mitigation, outreach, and educational activities that go well beyond minimum NFIP requirements.
 While premium discounts are one of the benefits of participation in CRS, it is more important that these communities are carrying out activities that save lives and reduce property damage.
-These 1049 communities represent a significant portion of the Nation's flood risk as evidenced by the fact that over 67% of the NFIP's policy base is located in these communities.
+These 1500 communities represent a significant portion of the Nation's flood risk as evidenced by the fact that over 67% of the NFIP's policy base is located in these communities.
 Communities receiving premium discounts through the CRS cover a full range of sizes from small to large, and a broad mixture of flood risks including coastal and riverine.
-The following table lists the number of CRS communities by class as of October 1, 2006.
+See Community Rating System (CRS) Brochure for more information.

 Floodplain Understanding and Regulations

-Maintaining safety and preventing flood damage in the City of Live Oak requires that the government and the citizens work together to keep the city prepared for a flood.
+Maintaining safety and preventing flood damage in the City of Live Oak requires that the government and the residents work together to keep the city prepared for a flood.

 Do not dump or throw anything into drainage ditches or streams: it is a violation of our City’s ordinances and can be a source of flood occurrences in Live Oak.
 Even grass clippings and branches can accumulate and plug channels and outfall structures.
 Blocked drainage ways simply cannot carry water, and when it rains the water has to go somewhere.
 Every piece of litter contributes to flooding.
 It also helps to clean drains around your home, including roof gutters, downspouts, drain inlets, pipes, drainage ditches and driveway culverts.
 If you discover a drainage course that is not functioning properly, please contact the City of Live Oak at 210-653-9140, ext.
 2261.